Home » Dish Type » Buns and Dumplings » Rou Yue Bing {Suzhou Style Pork Mooncake}

 For Baked Version:

-• As you wrap the Rou Yue Bing, instead of placing them in the cast iron pan, place them into a stainless steel baking pan.
+• As you wrap the Rou Yue Bing, place them onto a cookie baking sheet lined with parchment paper.

 • Preheat the oven to 350 F, when you have about 5 mooncakes to wrap.